 In a modified gross lease, a tenant is responsible for paying some of the operating expenses, such as maintenance, insurance or utilities.
 This lease type is often used for buildings with common areas, where the tenant pays rent plus a portion of the maintenance for the common areas, like an office building or a mall.

 In a net lease, the tenants are responsible for paying operating expenses, and the landlord charges a net cost for rent.
 Net leases are considered the most desirable type of lease from a landlord’s perspective, as the tenant is responsible for the operating expenses of the property and any unexpected expenses.
 The tenant also has the flexibility to fix the property in the way they would like.
+This is why net leases vs gross leases are more common in commercial real estate.

 These are the three most common types of net leases: